Dvpsadmin/performance-dashboard/README.md

 # Performance page

-A performance page generator that lets you host a page which show others how your servers perform for free on Github.
-It uses [Server Density](https://www.serverdensity.com) to pull metrics from your servers.
+A performance page generator that lets you host a page which show others how your servers perform.
+Since it uses Github pages hosting is all for free.
+It uses [Server Density](https://www.serverdensity.com) to pull metrics from your servers, however PRs are welcome to integrate with other metrics solutions.
+You can see what our page looks like [here](https://stats.serverdensity.com)

-## Demo
+## A short demo
-Gif of scrolling.

 ## Future Features
 Open an issue to let us know what kind of features you would like to see.
 If you are of the creative kind, take a look at the issues and implement a feature!